The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - Please leave Tops room to swing implements.
 If you are not involved in a scene, please do not impede the play of others, or stand too close to their play area.
 We have social areas for socializing.
 If you get hit by a Top swinging an implement, it is YOUR fault for getting too close.
 Think about it like track and field events–heads UP, or heads OFF.

-- Please refrain from intentionally cracking whips unless it’s our regular monthly whip event.
+- Please refrain from intentionally cracking whips unless it’s our a designated whip event.
 We appreciate your consideration (and so do your fellow players).
 During play events, we do not normally allow whips over 4′.
 If your whip is over 4′ and you wish to use it during your scene, please talk to a DM first to see if we can accommodate you.

 - Likewise, if your bottom is noisy (likes to scream/constantly moan loudly) please gag them.
 If your scene is making excessive noise to the point you are infringing on other scenes, DMs reserve the right to step in and give the Top a warning.